Hot, Dry Weather Forecast - UrduPoint

 Hot, Dry Weather Forecast

+The Meteorological department has forecast hot and dry weather in most parts of the province including the provincial capital during the next 24 hour

-LAHORE, (UrduPoint / Pakistan Point News - 8th Sep, 2020 ) :-:The Meteorological department has forecast hot and dry weather in most parts of the province including provincial capital during the next 24 hour.
+LAHORE, (UrduPoint / Pakistan Point News - 9th Sep, 2020 ) :The Meteorological department has forecast hot and dry weather in most parts of the province including the provincial capital during the next 24 hour.

 According to synoptic situation, continental air is prevailing over the most parts of the country.